 - Click the ellipsis menu at the right end of the grid table and select the required action.

 Create Saved Table Views (Grid Views)

 A saved view is a table with applied filters or custom orders.
-The default table view is what you see when you open a page with all single-type records.
+The default table view is what you see when opening a page with all single-type records.
 It shows unfiltered data.

 For some entities, additional default table views exist (e.g., Open Leads for leads, Duplicated Accounts for accounts).

-If there is a frequent set of filters and/or ordering that you need to use, save them as a custom table view.
+If you need to use a frequent set of filters, save them as a custom table view.